HoTT/HoTT-2019/index.md

 2019, at Carnegie Mellon University in Pittsburgh, USA.

-There will also be an associated Homotopy Type Theory Summer School in the preceeding week, August 7th to 10th.
+There will also be an associated Homotopy Type Theory Summer School in the preceding week, August 7th to 10th.

 Further information will be posted here as it becomes available.